-Protein extraction
+Protein Extraction

 In order to extract protein from the defatted powder, the resulting powder was mixed with distilled water at a ratio of 1:10 and the pH was adjusted to pH=10 using 1 N NaOH and stirred continuously for 2 hours at room temperature.
-Then, the resulting solution was centrifuged at 5000×g for 30 minutes.
-Then, the pH of the supernatant was adjusted to pH = 4 (the isoelectric pH of flaxseed protein) using 1 N HCl.
-In the next step, to precipitate the proteins, the resulting solution was centrifuged at 5000 ×g for 20 minutes, and the precipitate was washed twice with distilled water and centrifuged again at 5000 ×g for 5 minutes.
-Then, the resulting protein isolate was dried with a freeze dryer and kept away from light at a temperature of 4°C until further analysis (Kaveh et al., 2023).
+The resulting solution was then centrifuged at 5000×g for 30 minutes.
+Then, the pH of the supernatant was adjusted to pH= 4 (the isoelectric pH of flaxseed protein) using 1 N HCl.
+In the next step, to separate the proteins, the resulting solution was centrifuged at 5000 ×g for 20 minutes, and the pellet was washed twice with distilled water and centrifuged again at 5000 ×g for 5 minutes.
+Then, the resulting protein isolate was dried with a freeze dryer and kept away from light at 4°C until further analysis (Kaveh et al., 2023).